Celltype prediction

 Discuss

-As you can see, it agrees to some extent with the predictions from label transfer and ingest, but there are clear differences, which do you think looks better?
+As you can see, it agrees to some extent with the predictions from the methods above, but there are clear differences, which do you think looks better?

 Click here